Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/readme.md

 >Update : we can build a little bit more complex strategies.

 Here I set the first half data as train set and second half as test set.
 The normal strategy is relatively trival here: long if the sentiment score larger than a threshold (here I set as mean plus 0.5 sd) and sell if smaller mean minus 0.5 sd, after i+1 days.
 Here i is the look back window, a non negative integer that I want to optimize in train set.
+For simplicity i is restricted in [0,1,2,3,4] (also avoid overfitting)

 Below is part of the result: